asamy/ksm/README.md

 						      generate a merge commit,
 						      you can skip it).

-	This will rebase my changes on top of your local tree.

 If you have local changes, `--rebase` will stop and ask you to commit, you can do this without comitting:

 `git stash && git pull --rebase upstream master && git stash pop`

-What this does is, stashes your changes, then pulls my changes and prepares to rebase your stashed changes on top of mine, then pops the stashed changes on top, if there any conflicts, then it will let you know and you should fix them, after doing so, commit your changes:
+What this does is 1) stashes your changes, 2) pulls my changes and prepares to rebase your stashed changes on top of mine, 3) pops the stashed changes on top, if there any conflicts, then it will let you know and you should fix them, after doing so, commit your changes: